Wondering what to make in your air fryer? Get the very best vegan air fryer recipes to help you make the most of this amazing kitchen tool.

 My air fryer journey has been long and meandering, so I'm just going to cut to the chase here.

-My current air fryer of choice is the ZenChef PRO XXL Air Fryer.
+My current brand of choice is this one from GoWise USA.
 It is hands-down my favorite, from a function and size perspective, and the price is right.

-I have tested many brands of air fryer.
-Seriously, I have purchased, returned, and exchanged about a dozen air fryers on my quest to find a favorite one.
+I have tested many, many brands.
+Seriously, I have purchased, returned, and exchanged over a dozen air fryers on my quest to find a favorite one.
+This is the one.

 What about combo ovens?

 If you're looking at a combo oven that includes the air fryer function, it's not a bad option.
-I used to have the The Cuisinart Toaster Air Fryer.
+I used to have the The Cuisinart TOA-60.
 I found the air fryer function a little bit inconsistent, and it was harder to clean than my other air fryers.